nkdAgility/NKDAgility.com/site/content/resources/blog/2015/2015-03-11-using-build-vnext-capabilities-demands-system/index.md

 ---
 title: Using the Build vNext capabilities and demands system
-description: "Explore the new Build vNext capabilities and demands system in TFS 2015.
+description: Explore the new Build vNext capabilities and demands system in TFS 2015.
 Simplify your build process with enhanced features and auto-detection.
-Learn more!"
+Learn more!
 date: 2015-03-11
 creator: Martin Hinshelwood
 id: "11081"